Your conference is approaching and there’s lots to do. Use this conference planning checklist to help.

 Whether it’s building a realistic event budget or delegating important tasks to the right people on your organising committee, your conference planning checklist will help you make sure you’re not missing a beat.

-Most academic and research conferences take around 12-14 months to plan.
+Most academic and association conferences take around 12-14 months to plan.
 But don’t panic, use this conference planning checklist to delegate and check off your outstanding organising tasks.

 Here, we skip the event-planning side and focuses on managing the “research” side of a conference.
 This is for two reasons: it’s a huge part of the planning process, and it’s what we specialise in at Ex Ordo.
 Happy days.